godot-dlang/godot-dlang-wiki/003_Basic-Example.md

 Hit play button, and...

-Oh no, look at our sprite, it is bugged!
+Oh no, look at our sprite, it has a bug!

 https://user-images.githubusercontent.com/22953563/236861576-e02ce430-c0dc-4f95-bbaf-eade9a51e878.mp4